Accessibility statement for Office of the Registrar of Consultant Lobbyists

 Interactive tools and transactions

-- Form fields in the registration pages have been marked up incorrectly causing the form to appear unlabelled to screen reader users when navigating outside of context.
-WCAG Reference 1.3.1 Info and Relationships (Level A) and 4.1.2 Name, Role, Value (Level A)
+- Form fields in the registration pages have been marked up incorrectly, causing the form to appear unlabelled to screen reader users when navigating outside of context.
+WCAG Reference 1.3.1 Info and Relationships (Level A) and 4.1.2 Name, Role, Value (Level A).
+These have been corrected with the exception of the change password page which is supplied by Salesforce.
+This accessibility error has been reported to them.

 We are reviewing the list above throughout 2021 and will update any that are a disproportionate burden.